 Ever since these mysterious spherical objects were found in Mokraya Olkhovka, legend and mystery has surrounded them.

-The scientific term for these ancinent "eggs" is "concretions", and they are a fairly common, if not captivating, phenomenon.
+The scientific term for these ancinent “eggs” is “concretions” and they are a fairly common, if not captivating, phenomenon.
 They are formed when mineral cement precipitates in spaces between sediment.
-They occur within layers of strata that has already deposited, and resist erosion so that as the centuries roll by, these pockets of spherical concretionary cement remain after everything else is washed away.
+They occur within layers of strata that have already deposited and resist erosion so that, as the centuries roll by, these pockets of spherical concretionary cement remain after everything else is washed away.